-The Complainant may be represented, at his/her own cost, at any of the above described meetings/hearings.
+The parties Complainant may be represented, at their his/her own cost, at any of the above-described meetings/hearings.

+The right of a person to a prompt and equitable resolution of the complaint shall not be impaired by the person's pursuit of other remedies such as the filing of a complaint with the Office for Civil Rights, the filing of charges with local law enforcement, or the filing of a civil action in court.
+Use of this internal complaint process is not a prerequisite to the pursuit of other remedies.
 The right of a person to a prompt and equitable resolution of the complaint shall not be impaired by the person's pursuit of other remedies such as the filing of a Complaint with the Office for Civil Rights or the filing of a court case.
 Use of this internal complaint procedure is not a prerequisite to the pursuit of other remedies.